-In 2016, 120 charities across the US will be receiving either a full IKEA makeover or smaller product donations as a result of this year’s IKEA Life Improvement Challenge.
-Since 2011, over 200 local charities have received over $1.5 million in IKEA products, design expertise and manpower.
+This year 120 charities across the US received either a full IKEA makeover or smaller product donations as a result of this year’s IKEA Life Improvement Challenge.
+Since 2011, over 200 local charities have received over $1.7 million in IKEA products, design expertise and manpower.

 Each year, IKEA receives many inspiring proposals from IKEA co-workers as candidates for the campaign.
 Then each store’s IKEA steering committee selects up to three organizations for co-workers and customers to vote online.
 The charitable organization, from each store market, with the highest number of online votes becomes the winner, and the 2nd and 3rd place winners receive a smaller donation of IKEA products.

 At IKEA, we want to have a positive impact on the environment, and be part of the solution to climate change, which is why by 2020 we’re going to be 100% renewable – producing as much renewable energy as we consume using renewable sources.
 This year, we made encouraging strides including…

 ● Fuel cells -IKEA US is increasing our commitment towards producing as much energy as we consume by installing a biogas-powered fuel cell system at five stores: four California locations (Costa Mesa, Covina, Emeryville and San Diego), and our first fuel cell project on the east coast (New Haven, CT).